- 1 DAY TRIPS FROM CHANIA

 So why schlep all the way back down there from Chania?
 Kedrodasos is one of the most beautiful beaches in Greece, and it’s one of the wildest beaches in Crete.
 Its name means ‘cedar grove’, but the trees are in fact junipers.
 Like Elafonissi, there are a few small coves as well as the main beach.
 The water there is among the clearest we’ve seen anywhere in the world, along with the gorgeous beaches around Dunsborough in Western Australia.
 I saw four people in the few hours I was there, and these were naturists looking for a private slice of paradise.
 They found it alright.

-The Samaria Gorge hike is one of the most popular things to do in Crete.
+The Samaria Gorge hike is one of the most popular things to do in Crete, and longest day trips from Chania.
 It’s a downhill walk from Omalos, up in the White Mountains, down to Agia Roumeli on the Crete south coast, and the only way to accomplish it is on a Samaria Gorge tour, several of which run from Chania.

 The walk takes anything between four and eight hours – the tour companies usually allow for ten hours to cover the 16 km (10 miles).
 You’re then free to explore tiny Agia Roumeli and its gorgeous beaches (try the eastern section of Zeromouri beach, around a mile east of the village) before you catch the Agia Roumeli ferry late in the afternoon.
 If you’re returning to Chania, you’ll be on the Paleochora ferry; once you arrive in Paleochora you’ll be picked up by bus and driven back to Chania.